amgrubb/amgrubb.github.io/README.md

 do need to be changed.

-# Origional Information from Academic Pages Author
+# Original Information from Academic Pages Author
 I think I've got things running smoothly and fixed some major bugs, but feel free to file issues or make pull requests if you want to improve the generic template / theme.